Jonathan Schoop Player Props: Tigers vs. Athletics

 Jonathan Schoop At The Plate

-- Schoop has driven in a run in four games this season (7.5%), including one multiple-RBI game.
+- Schoop has driven in a run in five games this season (9.3%), including one multiple-RBI game.

-- In 13 of 53 games this year, he has scored, including multiple runs once.
+- In 14 of 54 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.